mlnas/SOC-Dashboard-Project/README.md

 # AWS SOC Dashboard Project

-A comprehensive Security Operations Center (SOC) dashboard that provides real-time visualization and monitoring of AWS WAF traffic logs and VPC Flow Logs.
+A SOC dashboard that provides real-time visualization and monitoring of AWS WAF traffic logs and VPC Flow Logs.
 This project enables security teams to detect and respond to incidents faster through intuitive Grafana dashboards.

 ## Features